Looking for the most beautiful towns in Tuscany? You’re in the right place!

 10. Montalcino

 The final place I’d recommend in Tuscany is the medieval town of Montalcino, perched on a majestic hill.
+Saving the best for last felt right – this town is pure magic.

 This town is renowned for its world-class Brunello wine, which must age for at least five years before it reaches the market, with two years spent in oak barrels.